catalogicsoftware/helm3-charts/charts/cloudcasa/v0.1.0/app-readme.md

 ## Installation
 ```
 1. Navigate to charts select the repo -> Cloudcasa chart.
-2. Provide the name of release.
+2. Provide the name of ap.
 3. In cloudcasa configuration section, provide the AMDS_CLSTER_ID.
 4. Click on Install button
 ```